2020PB/police-brutality/reports/New York.md

 ### Police officer body slams protestor | June 2nd

 A police officer comes from behind a protestor, lifts him over shoulder height and then slams him into the road, head first.

+pb-id: ny-newyorkcity-4

 **Links**